Dynamical Prevention of Topological Defect Formation: Higgs dynamics with a negative coupling: non-equilibrium case

-We calculate the production of $\chi$ following Ref.~\cite{Kofman:1997yn}. \footnote{ Our methodology is similar to Ref.~\cite{Hagihara:2018uix}, in which the modulus dynamics induced by the particles produced by preheating has been studied. } The linear equation (\ref{eq:chiEoM}) can be decomposed into Fourier modes by expanding $\chi$ in terms of the creation and annihilation operators as
+We calculate the production of $\chi$ following Ref.~\cite{Kofman:1997yn}. \footnote{ Our methodology is similar to Ref.~\cite{Hagihara:2018uix}, in which the modulus dynamics induced by the particles produced by preheating was studied. } The linear equation (\ref{eq:chiEoM}) can be decomposed into Fourier modes by expanding $\chi$ in terms of the creation and annihilation operators as

 where the creation and annihilation operators satisfy the following commutation relations:

 and each mode satisfies

 where $\omega_k = \sqrt{(k/a)^2 + g^2 \phi^2}$.
 The equation of motion includes the dissipation term, so $\chi$ and $\dot{\chi}$ are not a canonical pair.
 To make it more transparent, we switch to conformal time $\tau$ defined by $dt = a d\tau$, and rescale the field as $\tilde{\chi} \equiv a\chi$.
 Defining $\tilde{\chi}_k \equiv a\chi_k$, the equation of motion (\ref{eq:chikEoM}) then becomes